 A Little History

 The rocks at Garden of the Gods have a long, incredible history.
 When the ancestral Rockies began to erode 250 million years ago, their sediment collected in streambeds and in other places downstream from the mountains.

 The material included mud and clay that formed shale, sand that turned into sandstone, and other small pieces of rocks and sand combined to form conglomerate rock.

 These materials formed in layers that made up the Fountain Formation.
 These rocks and layers were not immune to the effects of erosion, either.
 Eventually, they eroded away.
 The sand and sediment from the Fountain Formation collected into dunes.
 Over time and with external pressure from the buildup of these materials, sandstone formed again.

 Sandstone is what makes up the rocks in the central part of the park.
-Eventually the flat layers of rock became vertical.
-This was due to ever-shifting land and mountains.
+Eventually, the flat layers of rock became vertical.
+This was due to the ever-shifting land and mountains.
 The foothills of Colorado Springs and even Pikes Peak formed this way.